 The History image

-Voices of Change 2018 ("VOC18") was founded by Nicole Moehring and her daughter Maci.
-The passion and drive behind starting this organization came after Maci and her brother Evan, who was diagnosed with Fragile X Syndrome and Autism, were both unfortunate victims of sexual abuse and assault.
+Nicole Moehring and her daughter Maci founded voices of Change 2018 ("VOC18").
+The passion and drive behind starting this organization came after Maci and her brother Evan, who was diagnosed with Fragile X Syndrome, Autism, and two heart conditions, were both unfortunate victims of sexual abuse and assault.

-Nicole never realized how vulnerable her son was to abuse because no one talks about the statistics and there is very little preventive education for individuals with disabilities.
-Nicole believes with proper education; she and her family would have been better prepared and able to help her son.
+Nicole never realized how vulnerable her son was to abuse because no one talks about the statistics, and there is very little preventive education for individuals with disabilities.
+Nicole believes that with proper education, she and her family would be better prepared and able to help her son.

-Children with disabilities, who have been victims of abuse/assault, need a voice, advocates, preventive education, access to support systems and recovery.
+Individuals with disabilities who have been victims of abuse/assault need a voice, advocates, and preventive education, along with education on the next steps, access to support systems and recovery.

 THE VISION